 - The mobile client device (app) and the offline Streamer (remote computer to be awakened) are both on the same subnet, OR

-- The mobile client device and the off-line Streamer are on different subnets, but Splashtop Center and the off-line Streamer are on the same subnet, OR
+- The mobile client device and the off-line Streamer are on different subnets, but Splashtop Gateway and the off-line Streamer are on the same subnet, OR

 After you initiate a Wake-on-LAN request from your mobile device app, Splashtop On-Prem will automatically detect and take the necessary action according to which of the three topologies you have, and attempt to awaken the target computer.

 First, we ask that you make sure the following conditions have been satisfied completely.
 Otherwise, there is no chance to make Wake-on-LAN work successfully.
 Please verify that the:

 - Computer is connected by Ethernet, not WiFi.
 This requires LAN and will not work with WiFi.

 - PC BIOS supports WoL, and that the option has been enabled in both OS and BIOS of the computer with the off-line Streamer.

 - Settings in Windows or Mac have been properly set up.